Meiyi-Ye/Meiyi-Ye/README.md

 - ⚡ Fun fact: ...
 -->

 Hello, my name is Meiyi Ye.
-I am currently a 4th year student pursuing a Bachelor of Science (B.S.) in Statistics and Data Science at the University of California, Los Angeles (UCLA).
+I recently graduated with a Bachelor of Science (B.S.) in Statistics and Data Science from the University of California, Los Angeles (UCLA).
 My experiences and coursework have led me to obtain a variety of skills, including R, Python, SQL, and Tableau.

 I am interested in Data Analytics and would like to pursue a career focusing on that.
 Alongside Data Analytics, my other fields of interest include finance, politics, and sports.